ufal/UMR/doc/alignment.md

 relation to a concept representing a named entity) are anchored to "-1" instead of 0, so their range is -1--1.
 See also [issue #2 in the UMR annotation repository](https://github.com/cu-clear/UMR-Annotation/issues/2).

+## Unaligned tokens

+??? – to investigate

+## Overlapping alignments?

+??? – to investigate whether two nodes can map to the same token